 • shortness of breath

-You should also see your doctor if your stomach spasms are interfering with your daily life or causing you distress.
+You should also consult with a doctor if your abdominal cramps interfere with your daily life or cause you distress.

-If your stomach spasms are bothering you, there are ways you can get immediate relief or treat them at home.
-Some at-home treatments will treat the underlying cause of muscle spasms, while others relax the stomach muscles so that they stop spasming.
+If abdominal cramps or spasms bother you, you may be able to relieve them at home.
+Some at-home treatments treat the underlying cause of muscle spasms, while others relax the stomach muscles so that they stop spasming.

-If you’re having stomach spasms in pregnancy, talk to your doctor before trying any home remedies.
+If you have this symptom during pregnancy, talk with your doctor before trying any home remedies.
 Some home treatments may not be safe during pregnancy.

 Heat

-Heat can help to relax your stomach muscles.
+Heat can help to relax your abdominal muscles.
 This is particularly helpful if muscle strain or overuse is causing your spasms.
+You can try using a heating pad on a warm setting or sitting in a warm bath.

 Massage

-Massaging your stomach muscles can help to relax them.
+Massaging your abdominal muscles can help to relax them.

-Chamomile can be used to calm an upset stomach and could help manage spasms.
-It’s also considered a home remedy for gas.
-Find a great selection of chamomile tea here.
+Some herbal teas, like chamomile or ginger, can help calm an upset stomach and manage spasms.
+They’re also considered a home remedy for gas.

 Electrolytes

-If your stomach spasms are caused by dehydration, replenishing your electrolytes may help.
+If your cramps are caused by dehydration, replenishing your electrolytes may help.
 Try drinking a sports drink like Gatorade or eating a banana.

 Pain relievers

-If your stomach spasms are painful, an over-the-counter (OTC) pain reliever such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol) can help.
+If your spasms are painful, an over-the-counter (OTC) pain reliever such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol) may help.

 You must be cautious with OTC pain medications.
 Ibuprofen and similar drugs can cause gastric ulcers and kidney damage if taken in excessive amounts.
-Acetaminophen in large amounts can cause liver damage and even liver failure.
+Acetaminophen, in large quantities, can cause liver damage and even liver failure.
 If you feel that you need to take more of these medications than the recommended dosage on the bottle, you should consult with a doctor.

 Antacids